TRuHa83/PartesBot/README.md

 * Automation: Automatically registers daily data in .xlsx files from a Telegram bot.
 * Background Service: Runs as a background service for seamless integration.
 * Docker Support: Available as a Docker container for quick and easy deployment.
+* IntraTime Integration: Clock-in and clock-out directly from the bot using the IntraTime API with random GPS coordinates.

 **Prerequisites**